-- Spinach: Fresh spinach is a bit easier to work with because you don’t need to thaw and remove the extra liquid first.
-If you opt for frozen spinach, be sure to thaw it first and remove as much moisture as possible.
-You’ll also want to just heat it through in the sauce since it will come already wilted.
+- Spinach: Fresh spinach (especially fresh baby spinach) is a bit easier to work with because you don’t need to thaw and remove the extra liquid first.
+If you opt for frozen spinach, be sure to thaw it in the pan first to remove as much moisture and excess water as possible.

 Sauté the shallots & garlic in a large skillet (photo 1).

 Make the cream sauce by adding the spices, heavy cream, cream cheese, and Parmesan Cheese to the pan.
 The longer you cook the sauce, the more it will reduce (photo 2).

 Add in the spinach to the cream sauce & cook until wilted (photos 3 – 4).

 Top Cooking Tips & Recipe FAQs

 - Reheating & Storage: The best way to store any leftover low-carb creamed spinach is in an airtight container for the next day (up to 3-4 days).
 When I’m ready to enjoy the dish, I simply pop it in the microwave for 1 minute on medium heat.